0

-How to treat woodworm
+How to treat Woodworm

 The woodworm is the larvae of wood-boring beetles.
 One of the most common in the UK is the Common Furniture Beetle.
 The woodworm larval stage feeds on timber and leave tiny holes on the wood’s surface.
 Woodworms are off-white or yellow in colour with a small brown head.
 They use black pincers on their heads to bore into timber.

 The precise method of woodworm and wood-boring beetle treatment will depend on which species is attacking the timber.
-There are many different species of woodworm.
+There are many species of woodworm.

 The most common species of woodworm in the UK is the Common Furniture Beetle (Anobium punctatum).
 Despite its name, the Common Furniture Beetle is just as likely to attack joists and floorboards as it is to attack furniture.